jwelsch/CommandLineLib/README.md

 The maximum (inclusive) allowed value of a value argument.
 Defaults to system minimum value for that type.
 ### RangeMin
 The minimum (inclusive) allowed value of a value argument.
 Defaults to system maximum value for that type.
+### Reverse
+Reverses the final value of a switch.
+Normally, if a switch is found on the command line, it's corresponding property is set to true.
+If Reverse is set to true, when the switch is found on the command line, the corresponding property is set to false.
+For best results, be sure to set the property to true in the containing class's constructor.
 ### ShortName
 A short descriptor for the argument.
 Used in generating help.
 Defaults to the Indicator for switches and compounds.
 For values it defaults to the name of the property.
 ### ValueCaseSensitive